-- Lower triglyceride levels, which are important risk factors in coronary heart disease
+- lower triglyceride levels and reduce blood pressure, which are important risk factors in cardiovascular disease

-- Contribute to the normal development of the fetal brain.
+- contribute to the normal development of the foetal brain.

 The Mediterranean diet

-We must remember, though, that the Mediterranean diet contains much more than olive oil.
+However, the Mediterranean diet contains much more than olive oil.
 It’s possible that the low rate of coronary heart disease in these countries relates to a high intake of vegetables, legumes, fruits and cereals, which are rich in antioxidants.
-The evidence so far is inconclusive.

 Current recommendations on fats in your diet